PDFelement for the iPad: complete review

 You can import your PDFs from Files.
 PDFelement can import PDFs, zipped files, videos, and audio into the app.
 But it doesn’t import Word documents or slides.
 This is a huge limitation we hope to see removed.
 Most PDF readers in 2022 can convert those two formats to PDF, it’s become a basic feature.

 You can also import new documents from Photos or Scans.
 The app lets you select up to 100 photos to add at once.
-However, it doesn’t add them to the same document, it opens them individually.
-It’s unpleasant.
-Scans use the iPadOS native scanner to scan documents or add them from your Photos library.
+However, it doesn’t add them to the same document; it opens them individually, which is unpleasant.
+Scans use the iPadOS native scanner to scan or add documents from your Photos library.

 PDF annotation